ohohlfeld/itc36/woneca.md

 title: Workshop on Network Calculus

 ---
-# 7th Workshop on Network Calculus
+# 2025 International Workshop on Network Calculus

 “An exciting “new“ branch of queueing theory is emerging that deals with methods for finding approximation or bounding behavior for queues.”  – Leonard Kleinrock, 1976.